rafaelirangel/gameofwar/README.md

-#War This is an exercise in creating the simple cardgame War using javascript and some other tools.
+#War This is an exercise in creating the simple cardgame War using javascript and some other tools